 His works are part of important collections including: Centre Georges Pompidou, Paris; Museo Nacional Centro de Arte Reina Sofía, Madrid; Museo Guggenheim Bilbao; FNAC, Fonds National d’Art Contemporain, France; ARTIUM, Centro – Museo Vasco de Arte Contemporáneo, Vitoria; DA2, Domus Artium, Salamanca; CIRVA, Centre International de Recherche sur le Verre et les Arts Plastiques, Marseille; CRAFT, Centre de Recherche sur les Arts du Feu et de la Terre, Limoges; Fondation Guerlain, Paris; Musée d’Art Moderne et Contemporain de Strasbourg; Parlamento Vasco, Vitoria; Ayuntamiento de Palma de Mallorca; Caja de Burgos, Spain; CAM, Caja del Mediterráneo, Spain; Caja Vital Kutxa, Vitoria; Musée des Beaux – Arts de Rouen; Fondation d’Entreprise CMA CGM, Marseille; Frac Haut-Normandie, Rouen; Frac Pays-de-la-Loire, Carquefou; Musée Réattu, Arles.

-He is currently represented by the following galleries: Mario Mauroner Contemporary Art, Vienna, Austria; Claudine Papillon Galerie, Paris, France; Galerie Guy Bärtschi, Geneva, Switzerland and Galería Carles Taché, Barcelona, Spain.
+He is currently represented by the following galleries: Wilde Gallery, Geneva, Switzerland; Keteleer Gallery, Antwerp, Belgium; Galerie Papillon, Paris, France; Mario Mauroner Contemporary Art, Vienna, Austria; Mimmo Scognamiglio, Milan, Italy; Galería Carles Taché, Barcelona, Spain; Galería Vanguardia, Bilbao, Spain.